 - Once you have done so, you will see an option to book a refill online.
 Follow the instructions and make your payment online or cash on delivery.

 Benefits of Gas Booking Online:

 - Safe and convenient method of booking an LPG refill

-- No hassle of travelling to gas agency or constant follow-ups with the distributor
+- No hassle of traveling to gas agency or constant follow-ups with the distributor

 - Refill can be booked anytime, anywhere

 - Easy payment method

 Customers can book a cylinder through the gas company's IVRS (Interactive Voice Response System).

 - A consumer will simply have to call on the designated number for the particular region/state and follow the instructions to book a cylinder.

 - The customer has to provide his/her customer ID after calling from the registered phone number.